mcfnord/cem/src/sforce.md

 My typical process favors a finished product. ;) I've ingested (*burp*) specs, requirements, and prototypes by the tens of thousands of pages.
-I read them all with a highlighter.
+I read them all with a highlighter uncapped.
 But those are mere suggestions of what the user might get some day.
-Sounds like fodder for a skeleton outline, but what good is that?
-I want to talk about what works.
+I want to talk about what
+works.
 Where can I get the daily dev build, and log of check-ins and diffs?
 How can I add documentation-specific flags to bugs?
-How can I log bullet points of what I want to confirm in the finished product?
+How can I log details of what I want to confirm in the finished product?
 Specs, requirements, and prototypes are vaporware.
-While I'm often working with these clues to build out a skeleton of user-specific or developer-oriented tasks, I still write about apps that run.
+While I'm often working with these clues to build out a skeleton of topics using titles.
+A good title can evoke details and clues from everyone.
+Sometimes I wish I wrote titles for a living.
+Alas, details matter.

-Those pre-product sources suggest explanations of features, special cases, and caveats that might help a user use the software.
-I'll pass along everything written in these documents that could possibly help the user succeed.
+Any pre-product source suggest explanations of features, special cases, and caveats that might help anyone use the finished product.
+I'll pass along everything written in these documents that could possibly help.
 Reading and repeating are large parts of the job.
+But whenever possible, I want to build guidance using running code.

 At a company called Qpass (now Amdocs) I single-sourced using AuthorIT, a professional publishing package.
 A more